-For the 40th year in a row, students from St. Joseph’s Collegiate Institute on Friday delivered a truckload of non-perishable food items and paper products to the Warming House, St. Bonaventure University’s soup kitchen on North Union Street in Olean.
+For the 41st consecutive year, students from St. Joseph’s Collegiate Institute on Tuesday delivered a truckload of non-perishable food items and paper products to the Warming House, St. Bonaventure University’s soup kitchen on North Union Street in Olean.

 This annual Christmastime donation is the largest donation of non-perishables the Warming House receives each year.